Design U: Christina Maureen Rice

 Christina is a certified interior decorator who studied in the Residential Décor program at Algonquin College in Ottawa and graduated with honours in 1999.
 She has established her own interior decorating company, TaDa!
-Interior Design, and enjoys decorating her clients' homes according to their own personalities and styles.
-Christina is able to assist with all a home's needs from simple paint consultations to larger, more involved, renovation projects.
-As well as being a successful decorator, Christina is also an experienced seamstress and has become well known for her custom designs.
+Interior Design, and enjoys decorating her clients' homes according to their personalities and styles.
+Christina can assist with all a home's needs from simple paint consultations to larger, more involved, renovation projects.
+As well as being a successful decorator, Christina is also an experienced seamstress and has become well-known for her custom designs.
 She specializes in window treatments, bedding, and soft furnishings.